-Places to visit in Gokarna - A Complete Travel Guide
+Places to visit in Gokarna, Karnataka

 Have you ever visited a place with some preconceived notion but then discovered a totally different side to that place?
 Gokarna, located in coastal Karnataka (India), was one such place for us.
-We planned to travel to Gokarna thinking that it is an easy-going, laid-back beach destination but never did we imagine that Gokarna is so much more than just being beach, booze and hippie life.
+We planned to travel to Gokarna thinking that it is an easy-going, laid-back beach destination, but never did we imagine that Gokarna is so much more than just being beach, booze and hippie life.
 With all of the above, Gokarna has an interesting drawn-out historical story that gave us a completely new perspective of the place.
 Read on to know more about Gokarna, places to visit and our experience.

 Location of Gokarna: